home-assistant/home-assistant.io/source/hassio/installation.markdown

 ---
-title: "Installing Home Assistant"
+title: "Installing Home Assistant OS"
-description: "Instructions on how to install Home Assistant."
+description: "Instructions on how to install Home Assistant OS."
 ---

-The following will take you through the steps required to install Home Assistant.
+The following will take you through the steps required to install Home Assistant OS.

 1. Download the appropriate install option: